 First, to see a project, you must open the Tools pane: View/Tools/Tools (CTRL+F8 by default) and choose the page Misc/Project.

 You should find a demonstration project (pDemo.tps) at the second (left to right) yellow-brown project icon.
-The option Open demo (Figure 2.45) will open a didatic demo project.
+The option Open demo (Figure 2.45) will open a didactic demo project.
 You can play around with it to get the general idea.

 2.13.
 PROJECTS